productinfo/Async/README.md

 }
 ~~~

-Let's define more functions like this
+Let's define more async functions:
 ~~~swift
 let processImage = {(image: UIImage) in
     async {() -> UIImage in